 What is Posterior Vitreous Separation?

-Some people have no symptoms from a PVS.
+Some people have no symptoms from a PVD.
 However when symptoms do occur they consist of “flashes and floaters”.
-The flashes occur because the layer of gel mechanically pulls on the retina as it separates and the brain interprets this mechanical irritation of the retina as light.
-Flashes occur most prominently when the PVS initially occurs and then gradually die down over a few weeks.
+Flashes occur when the layer of gel pulls mechanically on the retina as it separates.
+The brain interprets this mechanical irritation of the retina as light.
+Flashes occur most prominently when PVD initially occurs and then gradually die down over a few weeks.

-VitreoRetinal Surgery, P.A. is a group practice of fellowship trained Retina Specialists.
+VitreoRetinal Surgery, P.A. is a group practice of fellowship-trained Retina Specialists.
 We specialize exclusively in the treatment of retinal diseases.
 We are actively involved in research into new treatments and are capable of rapidly bringing newly approved treatments to our patients with retinal diseases.

 Schedule a Consultation

 To learn more about Posterior Vitreous Separation and Posterior Vitreous Detachment, please call (800) VRS-2500 to schedule a consultation.
 We have at locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.